arrow-kt/arrow-website/content/docs/learn/typed-errors/nullable-and-option.md

 <!--- KNIT example-option-09.kt -->
 <!--- TEST assert -->

 Another way would be to provide a default value using `getOrElse`.
-This is similar to the `?:` operator in Kotlin, but instead of providing a default value for `null`, we provide a default value for `None`.
+This is similar to the `?:` operator in Kotlin, but instead of giving a default value for `null`, we provide a default value for `None`.
-In the example below we provide a default value of `"No value"` for when the `Option` is `None`.
+In the example below, we provide a default value of `"No value"`when the `Option` is `None`.

 <!--- INCLUDE
 import arrow.core.None